akhilravuri1/vscode-travis/README.md

 # vscode-travis
-automation to find the election version used by vscode
+Find the election version used by vscode